Updated March 9, 2021

 The races were not held during the World War Two years because of fuel rationing, but people still gathered in town for what was informally called Bike Week.
 In 1947, the motorcycle race began to be held again and was promoted by Big Bill France, one of the founders of NASCAR and owner of the Daytona International Speedway.

 One of the things that bikers and wannabes love to do is take a ride on The Loop.
-Portions of this drive are described on Florida Backroads Travel at Central East Florida Day Trips.
+Portions of this drive are described on this website at Central East Florida Day Trips.
 It is beautiful and full of nature.

 There are thousands of hotel and motel rooms in Daytona Beach and some of the surrounding towns like St. Augustine, DeLand, Mount Dora and Orlando.
 It's an annual pilgrimage with fun for all, bikers and nonbikers alike.